archmetalDBM/GlobaLID-App/doc/references.md

     Thasos (eds.
 G. A. Wagner, and G. Weisgerber), Vol. 6, 212–23, Der Anschnitt Beiheft, Deutsches Bergbau-Museum Bochum, Bochum.

+-   Gale, N. H., Stos-Gale, Z. A., Bachmann, H. G., Rothenberg, B., and Tylecote, R. F., 1990, The Adventitious Production of Iron in the Smelting of Copper, In Researches in the Arabah, 1959-1984.
+Vol. 2, The ancient metallurgy of copper: archaeology-experiment-theory (eds.
+B. Rothenberg, and H. G. Bachmann), Vol. 3, 182–91, Metal in history, Institute for Archaeo-Metallurgical Studies \[and\] Institute of Archaeology, University College, London, London.

 -   Gale, N. H., Stos-Gale, Z. A., Lilov, P., Dimitrov, M., and Todorov, T., 1991, Recent Studies of Eneolithic Copper Ores and Artefacts in Bulgaria, In Decouverte du Metal (eds.
 J. Mohen, and C. Eluere),